 Google has been sitting on the Search throne for a long time.
-Currently, it holds 91.38% of the search engine market share worldwide.
-This breaks down to approximately 86% of the desktop market and around 95% of the mobile search market share.
+In July 2020, it held 91.43% of the search engine market share worldwide.
+This breaks down to 84.14% of the desktop market and 94.94% of the mobile search market share.
 The total number of google searches over the past few years has remained stable.

 Holding the majority of the search engine market, Google processes a huge amount of queries.
 The average number of daily Google searches is 3.5 billion which translates into 1.2 trillion global searches per year.

 (Internet Live Stats)